mafredri/asustor-platform-driver/README.md

 one being marked with square brackes (e.g. `[none]  kbd-scrolllock kbd-numlock kbd-capslock ...`).

 Note that currently the disk-related triggers (like `disk-activity`) do **not** work with NVME drives.
+That's a general limitation of the Linux kernel that is independent of this project.
+If this feature is ever implemented in the kernel, it will automatically work with this driver.

 ### `it87` and PWM polarity